30 Fall Activities in Boston To Do with Kids

-2. Stop and smell the sunflowers (while puzzling out your route) at Hanson's glorious Sunflower Maze.
+Stop and gaze at the sunflowers (while puzzling out your route) at Hanson's glorious Sunflower Maze.
 Later in the season, switch the flowers for corn stalks for an equally challenging maze.

 Lookout Farms offers a wide variety of u-pick apples starting in early September.
 Photo by Mommy Poppins

 6. Admire the fall foliage at Arnold Arboretum.

 Grab a discovery pack and hike, discover, and explore this free park.
 The adventurous can get a sweeping view of the Boston skyline at the top of Peter's Hill.

 7. Visit the Boston Children's Museum.

 Along with all your family's fav exhibits, you can also jump in on some STEAM Fall Family Workshop fun.